Table of Contents

 Both platforms accept over 20 payment gateways, giving your customers many options.
 They also comply with the Payment Services Directive 2 (PSD2), an international standard meeting regulation.

-Stripe stands out in its easy set-up, ability to process payments from all over the world (over 141 currencies), and well-designed application programming interface supporting home-grown payment forms.
+Stripe stands out for its easy set-up, ability to process payments from all over the world (over 141 currencies), and well-designed application programming interface supporting home-grown payment forms.
 Recurly, while a little more complicated to implement, makes customer incentives and handling delinquent payments straightforward.

 Stripe vs. Recurly: Security and Privacy